jarrodmillman/rcsds/_sources/standard/git-intro.txt

 -  Bob adds *bob.txt* and commits.

--  Alice pushes to github.
+-  Alice pushes to GitHub.

--  Bob tries to push to github.
+-  Bob tries to push to GitHub.

 What happens here?